zeblueslip/fujungao.GitHub.io/_posts/2017-07-21-Further-Control-on-Cultural-Market?-Chaos-before-19th-National-Congress.md

 This time, the enhancing controlling on the cultural market seems different.
 It marks the deepening of intrusion into personal lives, and further underminds the privacy right and property rights.
 Another different thing might be the resentful feedback it raises.
 Many social media accounts in Weibo were canceled or banned because of criticizing those policies, despite the fact that there is no real action yet.

- "when it comes to the nation, there is no (foreign) idol", How about "when it comes to the nation, there is no self-choice entertainment"?
+ "When it comes to the nation, there is no (foreign) idol" was accepted, how about "when it comes to the nation, there is no self-choice entertainment"?
+Is this possible for this generation?

 To be honest, this new series of policies makes me confused.
 They don't show much consistency with the previous strategies, namely separation and atomization.
 It almost looks like testing the bottom lines and preparing for some further moves after 19th Nation Congress.